codeitlikemiley/rust-grpc-server/readme.md

 }
 ```

-8. Use with Evans CLI
+10. Use with Evans CLI

+- connect to your grpc server
 ```sh
 evans -p 50051 -r
 ```